Raynos/pd/README.md

 pd.extend returns the first object you pass in.

-### pd.make (proto, props) <a name="pd.make" href="#pd.make"><small><sup>link</sup></small></a>
+### pd.make (proto, props...) <a name="pd.make" href="#pd.make"><small><sup>link</sup></small></a>

 pd.make takes a prototype and some properties, it creates a new instance of the prototype and extends that instances with the properties.

     pd.make(Proto, {
         prop: "42"
+    }, {
+        another_prop: 42
     });

 ### pd.beget (proto, args..) <a name="pd.beget" href="#pd.beget"><small><sup>link</sup</small></a>

 pd.beget takes a prototype and creates a new instance of it. it will then call the constructor property of the new instance with the arguments and finally returns the object

     var Proto = {
         method: function () {